Main Conference Day One: November 27, 2018

 8:00 am - 8:05 am Welcome from conference director

-8:15 am - 8:55 am Gaining business value from Operational ExcellenceDavid Murray - Chief Operating Officer & President of Production Hydro-Québec
+8:10 am - 8:50 am Gaining business value from Operational ExcellenceDavid Murray - Chief Operating Officer & President of Production, Hydro-Québec

-Jane Travers - Vice President, Strategic Operations - Renewable Generation Ontario Power Generation
+Jane Travers - Vice President, Asset Management & Optimization - Renewable Generation, Ontario Power Generation

 There has never been a more critical time for energy and utilities companies to be focused on Operational Excellence – its critical not just for survival but in order to thrive in the years ahead.
 The innovators that have strategically invested in operational ef ciency programs are demonstrating their operational resilience – while marginal operators must signi cantly improve in order to position themselves for long-term growth in an increasingly competitive marketplace.
 With so many companies hampered by complexity and inef ciency, now is the time to optimize your operations to yield more productivity and fully harvest the bene ts of technology, scale and standardization.